 Purpose and types of Economic Research

-- Individual purpose is related to the researcher’s personal reasons for doing research.
-These may or may not include the desire to improve other people’s well-being.
+- Individual purpose is related to the researcher’s personal perception reasons for doing research.
+These may or may not include the desire to improve another people’s well-being.

-- Collective purpose is the reason why a group of individuals and humanity supports economic research activities.
+- Collective purpose is related to a group of individuals and humanity supports economic research activities.
 Collective and individual objectives have one common characteristic – improvement – achieving a more desirable state of the world than the current state.
-An Economic Researcher prefers to have more economic knowledge than he currently has.
+An Economic Researcher prefers more economic knowledge than he currently has.
 In the world of incomplete knowledge, economic research is needed to discover the necessary knowledge that will move the world to a more preferred state.

 How we support you?